tiendat3699/Easy-Text-Effects-for-Unity/Documentation/Documentation.md

 - `Tag Effects`: Effects that are applied to the text based on rich text tags.
 - `Global Effects`: Effects that are applied to every character in the text.

-Global effects are very easy to apply, just add an element to the list and drag the effect to the `Effect` field.
+**Global effects** are very easy to apply, just add an element to the list and drag the effect to the `Effect` field.
+- The option `overrideTagEffects` determines whether a global effect override tag effects or not.

-Tag effects are applied by adding a rich text tag to the text.
+**Tag effects** are applied by adding a rich text tag to the text.
 The format is `<link=effectName>text</link>`.
 The `effectName` should match the `Effect Name` of the effect.

+TODO: image

 > Using `link` is a workaround to make the tag work without writing a custom tag parser.